-16.2 Adoption of Policies by Organized Medical Staff
+15.2 Adoption of Policies by Organized Medical Staff

-Notwithstanding the above delegation, the Organized Medical Staff may adopt policies and amendments to policies in accordance with the procedures described in ARTICLE 14, above, and may propose policies directly to the University Health Care Committee. in accordance with UK Administrative Regulation 1:2.
+Notwithstanding the above delegation, the Organized Medical Staff may adopt policies and amendments to policies in accordance with the procedures described in ARTICLE 13, above, and may propose policies directly to the University Health Care Committee.

-16.3 Urgent Amendments
+15.3 Urgent Amendments

 In cases of a documented need for an urgent amendment to policies necessary to comply with law or regulation, the Medical Staff Executive Committee may provisionally adopt and the University Health Care Committee may provisionally approve an urgent amendment without prior notification to the Medical Staff.
 In such cases, the Organized Medical Staff will be immediately notified by the Medical Staff Executive Committee.
 The Organized Medical Staff will then have the opportunity for retrospective review of and comment on the provisional amendment.
-If there is no conflict between the Organized Medical Staff and the Medical Staff

-Executive Committee, the provisional amendment will stand.
+If there is no conflict between the Organized Medical Staff and the Medical Staff Executive Committee, the provisional amendment will stand.
 If there is conflict over the provisional amendment, the matter will be submitted to the Joint Conference Committee for consideration.
 If necessary, a revised amendment will then be submitted to the University Health Care Committee for action.

-ARTICLE 17 NOTICES: CONFIDENTIALITY
+ARTICLE 16 NOTICES; CONFIDENTIALITY

-17.1 Notices
+16.1 Notices

-- 17.1.1 Notices to Individuals.
+- 16.1.1 Notices to Individuals.
 Any notice to or request from any applicant or individual Medical Staff or Health Professional Staff member required to be given under these Bylaws, shall be deemed to have been properly given to the applicant or individual if in writing and either personally delivered or deposited in the United States certified mail, postpaid, to the address of the applicant or individual on his/her application or to his/her last known address, return receipt requested.
-Notice so given shall be considered delivered upon the earlier of the date of receipt and three business days after being so deposited in the United States mail. - 17.1.2 Notices to the Medical Staff.
-Any notice to the Medical Staff as a whole required to be given by the University, the Medical Staff Executive Committee, the President, the Chief Medical Officer, the University Health Care Committee or any other Administration official under these Bylaws or otherwise required by law, regulation or any accreditation standard, shall be deemed to have been properly given if in writing and delivered by email to the email addresses provided by the University to Medical Staff members.
-Notice so given shall be considered delivered upon being sent. - 17.1.3 Notices from Individuals or the Medical Staff.
-Any notice, request or other communication from an individual or from members of the Medical Staff to the President, the Chief Medical Officer or any other officer or Administration official required to be given under these Bylaws, shall be deemed to have been properly given if in writing and either personally delivered or deposited in the United States certified mail, postpaid, to the attention of such person at 800 Rose Street, Lexington, Kentucky 40536, return receipt requested.
+Notice so given shall be considered delivered upon the earlier of the date of receipt and three business days after being so deposited in the United States mail. - 16.1.2 Notices to the Medical Staff or the Organized Medical Staff.
+Any notice to the Medical Staff as a whole or the Organized Medical Staff as a whole required to be given by the University, the Medical Staff Executive Committee, the President of the Medical Staff, a Chief Medical Officer, the University Health Care Committee or any other Administration official under these Bylaws or otherwise required by law, regulation or any accreditation standard, shall be deemed to have been properly given if in writing and delivered by email to the email addresses provided by the University to Medical Staff members.
+Notice so given shall be considered delivered upon being sent. - 16.1.3 Notices from Individuals or the Medical Staff.
+Any notice, request or other communication from an individual or from members of the Medical Staff to the President of the Medical Staff, a Chief Medical Officer or any other officer or Administration official required to be given under these Bylaws, shall be deemed to have been properly given if in writing and either personally delivered or deposited in the United States certified mail, postpaid, to the attention of such person at 800 Rose Street, Lexington, Kentucky 40536, return receipt requested.
 Notice so given shall be considered delivered upon the earlier of the date of receipt and three business days after being so deposited in the United States mail.

-17.2 Confidentiality of Information
+16.2 Confidentiality of Information